d2l-ai/d2l-en/chapter_computer-vision/fine-tuning.md

 #@tab pytorch
 pretrained_net.fc
 ```

+As a fully-connected layer, it transforms ResNet's final global average pooling outputs into 1000 class outputs of the ImageNet dataset.

 We then build a new neural network to use as the target model.
 It is defined in the same way as the pretrained source model, but the final number of outputs is equal to the number of categories in the target dataset.